lignumsystem/lignum-core/README.md

 had the main project at the same level as lignum-core directories.

 CMake build tool has gained popularity recent years.
-One of the reasons is that it supports many IDE tools including Xcode. lignum-core projects (directories) have *CMakeLists.txt* files to build the projects.
+One of the reasons is that it supports many IDE tools including Xcode. lignum-core and its projects (directories) have *CMakeLists.txt* files to build lignum-core libraries and binaries.
 Traditionally the CMake build process has been as follows:

-	      mkdir build
+	      mkdir build #Immediately under lignum-core directory
 	      cd build
 	      cmake ..
 	      make
+	      make install

+This generates Makefile system and adds Debug information in the compiler command line.
 The `cmake ..` command assumes that the *CMakeLists.txt* is in the immediate directory above.
+Note also that all build products are under *build* directory.
+To move them to proper locations defined in CMakeLists.txt files `make install` is needed.

+CrownDensity project has CMakeLists.txt that uses lignum-core projects and well known libraries (Qt, HDF5) to build the project.
 To build Xcode project files:

-   	      mkdir xcode
+   	      mkdir xcode #Immediately under CrownDensity directory
 	      cd xcode
 	      cmake .. -G Xcode

-Use different directory because configuration files for traditional builld and Xcode build cannot exist in the same directory.
 Open the *xcodeproj* file in Xcode.
 If in Xcode Product &#8594; Run is disabled check Product  &#8594; Scheme that the binary is selected, not for example ALL_BUILD.
 The binary is in xcode/Debug.
 Depending on the implementation the binary might have for example hard coded function file (*.fun*) names.
 Such files must be copied accordingly related to xcode/Debug directory.

-As an example CrownDensity project has CMakeLists.txt that uses lignum-core projects and well known libraries (Qt, HDF5) to build the project.
-So far downsize is that each lignum-core project must be built one at a time.
-Yours truly haven't learnt (yet) how to create build rules for imported (lignum-core) projects.
+As a third example to build CrownDensity Release (no debug information) version Makefile system

+		mkdir release #Immediately under CrownDensity directory
+		cd release
+		cmake .. -DCMAKE_BUILD_TYPE=Release
+		make
+		make install

+Use different directory names for different build types because they cannot coexists.

 Detailed documentation to follow.
 An outline of model structure can be found in the publications listed below.